 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.

 There are countless ways to make vegan date balls.
-I’ve included two of my favourites today, chocolate coconut and peanut butter with jam!
+I’ve included two of my favorites today, chocolate coconut and peanut butter with jam!

 I always start making snack bites with dried dates because they add sweetness and are gooey which helps hold the balls together.
-Dates also provide exceptional nutritional value including fibre and potassium.
+Dates also provide exceptional nutritional value including fiber and potassium.

 Just use the base recipe (dates, oatmeal, almond flour) and use any additional ingredients that achieve the taste you want.
 Some great options for vegan date balls are: